The emails for this class will be collected on this page, arranged chronologically. Have fun with them!

 Attachments: Weekly Challenge #2a solution

-In today’s class, we started with computing debt ratios for companies and how to deal with hybrid securities..
+In today’s class, we started with computing costs of debt for companies without the usual crutches (traded bonds and ratings) and talked about synthetic ratings and default spreads.
 If you are interested in getting updated default spreads (on the cheap or free), try the Federal Reserve site in St. Louis:

 We then moved on to getting the base year's earnings right and explored several issues: